-there's lotS to see and do in the HUNTER region
+there's lotS to see and do On the BARRINGTON COAST

-Our featured businesses are used to catering for visitors.
-Why not get a group together on a coach (see below), or travel convoy-style with friends?
-We can tailor a tour to include the sort of activities your group would like - farm visits, wineries, restaurants, shopping, or history.
+Our featured businesses excel at catering for visitors.
+Why not get a group together on a coach, or travel convoy-style with friends?
+We can tailor a tour to include the sort of activities your group would like - farm visits, wineries, restaurants, shopping, nature, or history.

-We're happy to hear from coach companies or groups who'd like to see what the Hunter Region has to offer.
+We're happy to hear from coach companies or groups who'd like to see what the Barrington Coast has to offer.

 Some of the wonderful places we visit on our Tours...